shivamnamdeo0101/weather-app/README.md

   - This offloads `weather-svc`, improves response time, and optimizes system performance.
   - Can be extended to multi-level caching (e.g., global + regional caches).

-- **Cache Eviction Strategy (Strategy Pattern):**
-  Uses a combination of **LRU, LFU, and TTL** strategies:
-  - **Hot Keys:** Most active cities in the last 6 minutes → LFU (least frequently used items are kept longer with refresh data in redis so BE call will reduce and increase availability of the latest data).
-  - **Cold Keys:** Less active cities in the last 6 minutes → LRU (least recently used items are evicted first).
-  - **Normal Keys:** TTL (time-to-live) of 5 minutes for standard entries.✅
-  - A scheduler runs **every 1 minute** to evaluate and adjust eviction strategies automatically.
-  - This ensures optimal cache utilization and prioritizes frequently accessed cities.

 - **Inflight Request Pattern:**
   Handles multiple simultaneous requests for the same city within 1 minute: